 First, you will need instructional materials.
-Such materials do exist, and many of them can be found on the Internet.
-A variety of websites with engineering activities are listed in Table 0.1.
-Each chapter in this book references additional websites associated with a particular engineering curriculum.
+Such materials do exist, and many of them can be found on the Web.
+A variety of websites with engineering activities are listed in Table 1.
+Each of the chapters in this book reference additional websites associated with a particular engineering curriculum.

-Second, it will be helpful to have at least one colleague, and hopefully several, who can work with you to comb through instructional materials, consider how your school's curriculum might change to implement the new standards, and perhaps establish a professional learning community to examine your first efforts as you try new approaches.
+Second, it will be helpful to have at least one colleague, and hopefully several who can work with you to comb through instructional materials, consider how your school's curriculum might change to implement the new standards, and perhaps establish a professional learning community to examine your first efforts as you try new approaches.